Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

     - local: 'services/service-outage-monitor/.gitlab-ci.yml'
   ...
   ````
-  Now in the same file, let's define the "desired_tast" variable for this new micro (do it respecting the alphabetical order):
+  Now in the same file, let's define the "desired_tasks" variable for this new micro (do it respecting the alphabetical order):
   ````
   ...
     NATS_SERVER_DESIRED_TASKS: "1"